 Only Anne can tell the full story of what she went through wrestling with herself over whether or not to take on this enormous challenge, but eventually she said yes.
 The next step was to ask the owner of the quilt, Barbara Menasian of Connecticut, if she would allow us to pattern it.
 Many emails flew back and forth over a period of several weeks but suddenly, one day, our 1876 project was a go!
 Barbara had said yes!

-All the block patterns in this quilt have been around for well over 100 years.
+Almost all of the block patterns in this quilt have been around for well over 100 years.
 However, it is the “arrangement” of the blocks in this quilt that is so unique and so exacting.
 Originally Anne thought only six to eight quilters might enroll in her class.
 But what a response!
-17 from the San Juan Islands, Bellingham and Seattle signed up including the Connecticut owner, who decided to join us —by correspondence— and finally learn how to quilt herself.
+17 from the San Juan Islands, Bellingham and Seattle signed up including the Connecticut owner, who decided to join us via the internet and finally learn how to quilt herself.

-The journey has been challenging for all, not the least for Barbara Gonce of Lopez Island, the oldest member of our project.
-Barbara G. eventually made four versions of the quilt to showcase how changing fabric styles and colors affects the overall appearance of this quilt.
-Meanwhile, I struggled to get one quilt made!
+The journey has been challenging for all, not the least for the oldest member of our project, Barbara Gonce of Lopez Island.
+Barbara eventually made four versions of the quilt to showcase how changing fabric styles and colors affects the overall appearance of this quilt.
+Meanwhile, I, who rarely quilt,struggled to get one quilt made!

 We still have many questions to solve.
 We know nothing more about the original maker, other than her initials – EMC.
 Did she make the quilt in Connecticut where it was found?
 We think so.
 At least two are working to track her down.

-Our works-in-progress exhibit took place May 6, 2017, at Woodmen Hall, on Fishermen Bay Rd.
-EMC was even present for Barbara Menasian had flown in from Connecticut with it in her arms for this very special unveiling.
+Our works-in-progress exhibit took place May 6, 2017, at Woodmen Hall here on the island, on Fishermen Bay Rd.
+EMC was even present, for Barbara Menasian had flown in from Connecticut with it in her arms for this very special unveiling.
 The very first official public viewing of all 23 finished quilts in the pilot project took place in November 2018.
 But, whoops, I'm jumping too far ahead too fast!
 The telling of that exciting adventure is another story for another day.

 This was the state of my quilt in May 2017.